ankit-m/daiict-sen-team-13/meeting_logs/06-03-2016-Wireframe-and-design-document.md

 Post meeting actions: Complete the design documents on staruml.io and moqups and write the write-ups for the respective design documents.

-Next meeting is scheduled on ??th March, 2016
+Next meeting is scheduled on 8th March, 2016